schaadbridge/schaadbridge/README.md

 ### Hi there 👋

-I'm a junior at Haverford College working with the Libraries' Digital Scholarship team!
+I'm a senior at Haverford College working with the Libraries' Digital Scholarship team!

 Pronouns: she/her